Table of Contents

 Con – Limited Geolocation Targeting

-Another con of using datacenter proxies has to do with the limited geotargeting features they offer.
-This is because datacenter proxy providers cannot provide IPs in your chosen location without having a physical server present there.
+Another con of using datacenter proxies is the limited geotargeting features they offer.
+This is because data center proxy providers cannot provide IPs in your chosen location without having a physical server present there.

 Residential Proxies